chef/supermarket/README.md

 The JavaScript specs are run with [Karma](http://karma-runner.github.io) and use the [Mocha](http://visionmedia.github.io/mocha/) test framework and the [Chai Assertion Library](http://chaijs.com/)

 The specs live in spec/javascripts.
-Run `rake spec:js` to run the specs, and `rake spec:js:watch` to run them continuously and watch for changes.
+Run `rake spec:javascripts` to run the specs, and `rake spec:javascripts:watch` to run them continuously and watch for changes.

 [Node.js](http://nodejs.org/) is required to run the JavaScript tests.